 He was born on Aug.
 12, 1849 in Boston, the son of a country doctor.
 He grew up near Keene, N.H., at the foot of Mount Monadnock, which he also painted to acclaim.
 Sometimes he painted an angel hovering over the mountain.
 That symbolized his efforts — ultimately successful — to protect the mountain from development.

-Abbott Handerson Thayer dedicated his career to painting pictures of 'the highest human soul beauty.'
-He was part of a small group of American painters who returned from Paris art schools in the late 19th century to depict timeless beauty, usually as beautiful young women.
+Thayer dedicated his career to painting pictures of ‘the highest human soul beauty.’
+He belonged to a small group of American painters who returned from Paris art schools in the late 19th century.
+They tended to depict beautiful young women as ‘timeless beauty.’

 Abbott Handerson Thayer’s reputation grew during the 1880s.
 He was considered one of the finest painters of the human figure, and he had more commissions than he could handle — including portraits of Mark Twain and Henry James.
-The painting above, a tribute to the writer Robert Louis Stevenson, was completed in 1909 in his studio in Dublin, N.H.
+He finished the painting above, a tribute to the writer Robert Louis Stevenson, in 1909 in his studio in Dublin, N.H.

 Abbott Handerson Thayer was opinionated and eccentric.
 He and his family slept outdoors year round to take advantage of fresh air.
-He wore long underwear in winter and gradually cut off the legs until summertime, when they were shorts.
+He wore long underwear in winter and gradually cut off the legs until summertime, when they became shorts.

-He developed an interest in camouflage as a boy observing animals’ protective coloration.
+Thayer developed an interest in camouflage as a boy observing animals’ protective coloration.
 Later in his life he wrote books on camouflage and tried to interest the military in his ideas.
-He is credited with being the first to write about disruptive patterning (he called it ‘razzle-dazzle’), which breaks up an animal’s outlines; about masquerade, as when a creature mimics something in its environment; and about countershading, such as the white undersides of animals that make them seem less round and less solid.
-Eventually his proposal for countershading U.S. ships was accepted by the military.
+He is credited with being the first to write about disruptive patterning (he called it ‘razzle-dazzle’), which breaks up an animal’s outlines.
+He also wrote about masquerade, as when a creature mimics something in its environment.
+Thayer also identified countershading, such as how the white undersides of animals make them seem less round and less solid.